-· Connection can be established with a LAN cable only.
+A data logger and data communication can be connected only by LAN connection.
 Connection via the Internet is not available.

 Connections which are not direct connections Direct connection cannot be set up in a configuration where a single module is connected with a single personal computer via a hub.